deathmatch2G/Section-4/README.md

 [this](http://www.kickstarter.com/projects/BenTristam/learn-to-make-video-games-unreal-developer-course) Kickstarter
 campaign which was over 1000% funded.

+Click[here](https://www.udemy.com/unrealcourse?couponCode=GitHubSpecial) to find out more about the course, and how we build these assets step-by-step.

 These are just the files from the course, not the actual tutorial videos.
 This course is exclusively hosted on Udemy.com, and has many hours of high quality videos.

 You're welcome to download, fork or do whatever else legal with all the files!